jochen-schweizer/microservice-chain-logger/README.md

 app.use(logger.initAccessLog());

 app.get('/', (req, res) => {
-  // here we use req as first parameter
+  // here we use req as the first parameter
   // making it possible to recognize X-Correlation-ID
   // The object req itself will NOT be logged logger.info(req, 'root called with headers', req.headers);